Person working independently with AI while maintaining focused thought and cognitive sovereignty

 Many people now describe a strange mental fatigue: more informed, yet less certain; constantly stimulated, yet increasingly unable to think deeply.
 They are busy, connected, and productive on the surface, but often feel less original, less internally anchored, and less clear than before.

-This is rarely a time-management problem.
+This is rarely a time-management problem, but a problem of cognitive sovereignty.

 It is often a sovereignty problem.